King Edward VII's Hospital Art Rental Project

 Zimmer Stewart Gallery are pleased to present a collaboration with King Edward VII's Hospital in London, W1, to showcase eighteen original paintings by six emerging artists over six floors in their new Medical Centre on Beaumont Street.

 The King Edward VII's Hospital is an independent charitable hospital with a unique heritage of Royal and Military Patronage.
 Their commitment to outstanding patient care dates back to 1899, when sisters Agnes and Fanny Keyser devoted themselves and their home to caring for sick and wounded officers returning from the Second Boer War.

-In early 2022, the Kantor Medical Centre was opened opposite the main hospital to offer a world class facility for diagnostic services and out patient care.
-The development of the new facility has been made possible by the Kantor Charitable Foundation.
+In early 2022, the new medical centre was opened opposite the main hospital to offer a world class facility for diagnostic services and out patient care.

 Contemporary Art in Hospitals